ckhackshaw/ckhackshaw/README.md

-## Hi, I'm Courtney Hackshaw
+## 👋 Hi, I'm Courtney Hackshaw

-🧠 Building thoughtful developer tools and full-stack apps with React, Flask, and GraphQL.
-Writes code and authors articles at [@playfulprogramming](https://github.com/playfulprogramming) ✨

----

 ### 💼 About Me
-Experienced Front-End Developer with 7+ years of experience leading development across startups and enterprise environments.
+🧠 Experienced Full-Stack Developer with 7+ years of experience leading development across startups and enterprise environments across fintech, education, and creative industries.
 Strong expertise in React, TypeScript, Redux, and testing frameworks like Jest and Cypress.

+Key achievements:
-Key achievements include building automation platforms that saved thousands of man-hours, contributing to open-source projects used globally, and supporting a startup through acquisition.
+- Building automation platforms that saved thousands of man-hours
+- Contributing to open-source projects used globally
+- Supporting a startup through acquisition
+- Led development of internal platforms at a financial firm, streamlining service delivery and reducing turnaround times.
+- Built secure, maintainable APIs with NodeJS, Flask, Laravel, Slim & GraphQL
+- Crafted responsive front-ends with React, Redux, and Tailwind.

 I care deeply about code quality, developer productivity, and balancing UX with performance in every product I build.
+Known for bridging technical and non-technical teams, driving demos with C-suite, and mentoring devs on testing, architecture, and UI/UX best practices.
+Writes code and authors articles at [@playfulprogramming](https://github.com/playfulprogramming) ✨

 ---